-Gymnasiums and health centers will often request you to fill out their health questionnaires before enabling you to begin their exercise sessions.
+Gymnasiums and health centres will often request you to fill out their health questionnaires before enabling you to begin their exercise sessions.
 One of the mandatory questions that you may be required to answer is:

 Do you suffer from one or more of the following?

 - Knee pain

 - Ankle pain

 “Swimming is the most advised and recommended physical activity by most medical experts.” – Dr SHIVANAND CHIKALE, ORTHOPAEDICS, MBBS, DNB (ORTHO), Wonourie

 Approximately, 80-85 per cent of individuals would encircle option 1 and/or 2 complaining about increased pain in the joints that have been drastically limiting their everyday activities.
 Driven by this compromise with the quality of life and constant motivation from family, doctors and nutritionists, most individuals with acute or chronic joint pain enrol in an exercise programme.

 While there are many physical activity options available, swimming is one such activity that is most suited to those with joint pains.
 Visit an Apollo Spectra Hospitals to know more about the benefits of swimming and how it can help one lose weight.

 Swimming To Your Rescue